wenchnoob/streamer/README.md

-# This is an Lexer, Parser, and Interpreter for Lexer -- A domain specific string processing language.
+# This is an Lexer, Parser, and Interpreter for Streamer -- A domain specific string processing language.

 ## How to run
 java -jar parser.jar <code><var>file</var></code>